SLP Self-Care Practices for Virtual & Hybrid Learning

 Create transition moments to set clear boundaries for yourself between work and life.

-The aim of this is to limit overworking and stress in an environment that blurs the line between workspace and relaxation space.
-Examples of transitional activities you can do at home include going for a walk or engaging in other forms of physical activity, making a snack, taking a shower, or turning on your favorite music - just get up and away from your desk!
+This aims to limit overworking and stress in an environment that blurs the line between workspace and relaxation space.
+Examples of transitional activities you can do at home include going for a walk or engaging in other forms of physical activity, making a snack, taking a shower, or turning on your favorite music - get up and away from your desk!

 This can be a mini whiteboard or post-it near your desk, on which you can write the tiny, beautiful moments that happen in the course of this job—like a child saying “mom” for the first time, a student finally nailing a certain skill and other special rapport-building moments.
 Finding gratitude in the small victories and special moments can encourage positivity toward your work and help you recognize just how much of a difference you’re making!